poissonconsulting/datacheckr/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTES.

-There was one NOTE regarding the License components.

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Joe Thorley <joe@poissonconsulting.ca>'

-License components with restrictions and base license permitting such:
-  MIT + file LICENSE
-File 'LICENSE':
-  YEAR: 2016

 ## Downstream dependencies